-His first book, Southern SHOCK Americana: The Life and Execution of John Mills, Jr., is the true life account of his uncle’s life on Florida’s Death Row.
+Donaldson's first book, Southern SHOCK Americana: The Life and Execution of John Mills, Jr., is the true-life account of his uncle’s life on Florida’s Death Row.
 Yuhanna Abdullah Muhommad (a.k.a.
-John Mills, Jr.), was executed by the State of Florida on December 6, 1996 for a murder that many believe he was not guilty of.
+John Mills, Jr.) was executed by the State of Florida on December 6, 1996 for a murder that many believe he was not guilty of.
 Donaldson has also authored three plays, all of which have been featured at numerous festivals, and was a writer for the short film, Love Aquarium.